atsushieno/aap-lv2/README.md

 The dependency Android binaries are built from [android-native-audio-builders](https://github.com/atsushieno/android-native-audio-builders) repository.
 It builds LV2/lilv dependencies as well as plugin sample binaries.

-For LV2, mda-lv2, and guitarix, the `make` step lets it download from the release tarballs.
+For LV2, guitarix and string-machine, the `make` step lets it download from the release tarballs.

 ### directory structure conversion